Hyung Cho, M.D.

 Outside of academics and his medical practice, Dr. Cho enjoys the arts, specifically music and dance.
 He says that the two provide him with an alternate venue for expression and growth.
 Dr. Cho started playing viola at age 10 and studied at the Mannes School of Music in Manhattan as well as the Royal College of Music in London.
 As an undergraduate at Dartmouth, he was a member of a hip-hop dance group, with a specialty in breakdancing.
 Dr. Cho recognizes music as the universal language, possessing the magical ability to forge connections between people.
 “Interaction is a vital component in healing, and the capability to establish such relationships with patients is a valuable quality to a physician,” he said.

-Dr. Cho and his wife, Catherine, are blessed with their newborn son, Daniel.
+Dr. Cho and his wife, Catherine, are blessed with four children.

 - American Academy of Ophthalmology